alexmen656/control-studio/README.md

 # Control Studio
-Control Studio is very basic app which lets to upload videos to multiple plattforms at once or even to schedule them, currently supported plattforms are: Instagram, Facebook, TikTok and YouTube
-The main feature is privacy, since Control Studio is runnning locally on your device you dont need to be scared ot data leeks
+Control Studio is a very basic app that lets you upload videos to multiple platforms at once or even schedule them.
+Currently supported platforms are Instagram, Facebook, TikTok, and YouTube.
+The main feature is privacy — since Control Studio runs locally on your device, you don’t need to worry about data leaks.

 ## Demo Video
 **Here:** [YouTube](https://youtu.be/zlHvrEBCW9w)